phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 <span style="color:turquoise">e.g. 3\*x+4\*(a-dog)-10\*sin(cat)</span>

-The app converts the string expression into a list of tokens called an infix list, where each token becomes an operator or operand.
-Each operand is either a number or variable.
+The app converts the string expression into a list of tokens called an infix list, where each token becomes either an operator or operand.
+Each operand is either a number or a variable.

-The expression evaluator component has a method which extracts the variables out of an expression and creates 'substitutions_dict' dictionary which is then inserted into the parent calculation dictionary.
+The expression evaluator component has a method which extracts the variables out of an expression and creates a 'substitutions_dict' dictionary which is then inserted into the parent calculation dictionary.
 In this case:

 <span style="color:turquoise">[{'x' : 'NONE', 'a' : 'NONE', 'dog' : 'NONE', 'cat' : 'NONE'}]</span>

-The values are set later, but prior evaluation.
+The values are set later, but prior to evaluation.

-## Image File of Plotted Function Generation
+## Image File Generation of Plotted Function

 Another unique feature of this app is the ability to generate an image file which is created in the current working directory of the program.
-The user specifies the -png option followed by the expression you wish to plot.
+The user specifies the -png option followed by the expression they wish to plot.

-Internally the app will by default (unless otherwise specified) create a list of 100 values in the range -50 to 50.
+Internally the app will by default (unless otherwise specified) create a list of 200 values in the range -100 to 100.
 The app will then use the expression submitted on the command line to evaluate each value to produce a list of 100 results.
 The results are plotted against the initial values.
 A Portable Network Graphic (PNG) file is generated and stored to the file system.

 Here is a sample png image for the function y = x^2 generated by the app: